 Fertilising soils & dealing with crop pathogens

-The steep rise in agricultural production owes much to fertilisers and pesticides, but has come with unsustainable environmental costs.
+The steep rise in agricultural production owes much to fertilisers and pesticides, but come with potentially unsustainable environmental costs.
 Scientists are exploring ways in which depleted soils can be enriched and pests controlled by a variety of means.

 An example of such ideas was shown at a Warwick GRP Food Conference on 6th February 2020 by Dr Alex McCormack, and summarised in his poster below, evidence should anyone need it, of the importance of research: